Orbit-Finite-Dimensional Vector Spaces and Weighted Register Automata: Weighted orbit-finite automata

 and $0$ for all other triples.
 For every input word, all runs have weight $0$, except for the following runs, which have weight $1$: start in $\theinitialstate$, stay there until the last occurrence of some atom $a$, and then stay in state $a$ until the end of the word.
 Since the number of runs with weight $1$ is the number of distinct atoms $a$ that appear in the word, the output of the automaton is the number of distinct atoms.

-This automaton is equivariant, in the sense that its state space and all three weight functions are equivariant. \end{myexample}
+This automaton is equivariant, in the sense that its state space and all three weight functions are equivariant. \end{example}

-\begin{myexample} The automaton in the previous example is a special case of a more general construction: counting accepting runs of a nondeterministic automaton.
-Define a \emph{nondeterministic orbit-finite automaton} like a nondeterministic finite automaton, except that all components (alphabet, states, transitions, initial and finite sets) are required to be orbit-finite sets, see~\cite[Def.~5.7]{bojanczyk_slightly2018}.
-To such an automaton one can associate a weighted orbit-finite automaton (over the field of rational numbers) as follows: the alphabet and states are the same, and the remaining components are defined by replacing ``yes'' with weight 1 and ``no'' with weight 0.
-This weighted automaton maps a word to the number of accepting runs of the nondeterministic automaton.
-The construction makes sense only if the original nondeterministic automaton is non-guessing in the sense that there are finitely many inputs states, and for every pair (state, letter) there are finitely many outgoing transitions. \end{myexample}
+\begin{example} The automaton in the previous example is a special case of a more general construction: counting accepting runs of a nondeterministic automaton.
+Define a \emph{nondeterministic orbit-finite automaton} like a nondeterministic finite automaton, except that all components (the alphabet, states, transitions, initial and accepting sets) are required to be orbit-finite sets, see~\cite[Def.~5.7]{bojanczyk_slightly2018}.
+To such an automaton $\Aa$ one can associate a weighted orbit-finite automaton (over the field of rational numbers) as follows: the alphabet and states are the same, and: \begin{itemize} \item a state gets an initial weight $1$ if it was initial in $\Aa$, otherwise its initial weight is $0$; \item a state gets an final weight $1$ if it was accepting in $\Aa$, otherwise its initial weight is $0$; \item transition weight is $1$ for all transitions present in $\Aa$ and $0$ for the ones absent in $\Aa$. \end{itemize} This weighted automaton maps a word to the number of accepting runs of $\Aa$.
+The construction makes sense only if $\Aa$ is non-guessing in the sense that there are finitely many inputs states, and for every pair (state, letter) there are finitely many outgoing transitions. \end{example}

 As mentioned in Section~\ref{sec:atoms}, orbit-finite sets can be represented in a finite way.
 Therefore, weighted orbit-finite automata can also be represented in a finite way (assuming that field elements can be represented in a finite way).
 This is because (a) a finitely supported relation on an orbit-finite set is also orbit-finite; and (b) a finitely supported function from an orbit-finite set to any set is itself an orbit-finite set.